RyanFabrick/Multiple-Linear-Regression-Model-Diamond-Project-/README.md

 - **[ggplot2](https://ggplot2.tidyverse.org/)** — Tidyverse package used for all data visualizations including histograms, bar plots, and scatter plots
 - **[corrplot](https://cran.r-project.org/web/packages/corrplot/)** — R package used to generate the correlation matrix heatmap for visualizing relationships between numerical variables
 - **[car](https://cran.r-project.org/web/packages/car/)** — R package used for Variance Inflation Factor (VIF) diagnostics to detect and address multicollinearity

+**© 2026 Ryan Fabrick.
+All rights reserved.
+This project may not be reused, adapted, or submitted for academic coursework without explicit written permission from the author.**

 ________________________________________________
 Built with ❤️ for UCSB